ivop/pokey-explorer/README.md

 **CTRL-X** Selects whether the poly counter is reset by writing a non-zero value to STIMER.
 Can be off, once (at the start of the sweep), or each (each new tone).

 **CTRL-U** Selects the step size for increasing and decreasing sweep values.
 This can greatly reduce the time to reach a value like $7654 :) Step size can be $0001, $0010, $0100 or $1000.
 The last two have no effect on the interval.

+Sweeps can be recorded on real hardware or with an emulator.
+If the **P**lay time is at least 1 second, one can automate frecuency detection, for example with aubiopitch of the [aubio][https://aubio.org/] project.